Help us improve our documentation! Tell us about your experience with this article by filling out this form.

 8. Activating SKUs

-Read the following guide to understand how to activate SKUs, making them available for purchase in your store.
+Read the following guide to understand how to activate SKUs and make them available in your store.

-Once you have all the required information, there are optional settings you can make to enhance your Catalog.
+Once you have all the required information, there are optional settings you can configure to enhance your catalog.
 See the following links for more information.

 Attachments

-An attachment is the optional and cost-free customization of a product.
-It's used to add information to an SKU.
+An attachment is an optional and free product customization.
+It is used to add information to a SKU.

-An assembly option is an attachment for complex scenarios, such as product customization, in which you need to manage different product combinations, quantity, additional items, costs, and product inventory management and display these options in the product page.
+An assembly option is an attachment for complex cases, such as product customization, where you need to manage different product combinations, quantity, additional items, costs, and product inventory and display these options on the product page.

 Services

-A service is an item that may come with a product, optionally and with cost.
-It is used to assign an additional service to an SKU, such as gift packaging, customization or special warranty deals.
+A service is an extra that may come with a product, optionally and at a cost.
+It is used to assign an additional service to a SKU, such as gift packaging, customization, or special warranty deals.

 Kits

-A kit is a set of SKUs that are sold together, that is, an SKU composed of one or more SKUs.
+A kit is a set of SKUs that are sold together, a SKU composed of one or more SKUs.

 Collections

-A collection is a group of two or more SKUs that may or may not have common features to be displayed on your store's product pages.
-You can create collections using grouping criteria such as commemorative dates, launches, or best-selling products.
-It is possible to create collections using either Legacy CMS Portal or Collection Beta.
+A collection is a group of two or more SKUs that may or may not have common features to be displayed on your store product pages.
+You can create collections using grouping criteria such as special dates, launches, or best-selling products.
+You can create collections using either Legacy CMS Portal or Collections beta.

 Legacy CMS Portal